shmcgrath/shmcgrath-com/content/blog/2016-04-05-my-letter-to-smile-software-on-textexpander-version-6.md

 ---

-*A couple of people have said that they were interested in reading what I sent to Smile Software about their decision to move TextExpander to a SaaS model.
-I have copied and pasted my email below.*

 Hello.
 I know today has probably been a rough day on you guys, and that can't be a good feeling when launching new software you have poured time and energy into.
 I don't want to pile onto you guys, but I wanted to take some time to give you guys some feedback on my thought process when buying software and services, and how that impacts my upgrade to TextExpander v.6.

 When I came across the MacStories article on TextExpander 6 in my RSS feed this morning I got really excited.
 My initial thought was "as soon as I am done reading about the cool new things I am going to upgrade!"
 I assumed that the upgrade path would be similar to previous versions: ~ $30 to upgrade from v.
 5 and a new $5 iOS app.
 However, I soon found out that was not the case.
 TextExpander would be moving to a SaaS model.
 I was quite disappointed to find this out.
 I was even more disappointed about this change when I found out your software was finally coming to Windows.
 I would have gladly bought a v.
 6 upgrade at $30, a new iOS app at $5 or $10 and a license for Windows at full retail of about $50.
 But, I will not be upgrading to v.
 6 for a couple of reasons: